ondrs/Hi/readme.md

 Hi
 ==============

-Greeting generator of czech names and surnames SDK
+Czech names and surnames greeting generator SDK Service is available at the url http://hi.ondraplsek.cz